-Yorkshire Wildlife Park is proud to have one of the largest herds of Bactrian camels, with Baxter, the latest addition brought in as a new breeding male into the herd.
+Yorkshire Wildlife Park is proud to have one of the largest herds of Bactrian camels, including recent additions Merlin and Marvin, born in 2020.
 In the wild, camels will live in herds of 6 – 22 individuals.

 The true wild Bactrian camel (much of the camel population in zoos and parks has a domestic camel influence and is not truly wild) has evolved independently from other camels so it is a distinct species and is in need of protection.
 They are only found in the deserts of Mongolia and China and there is thought to be less than a thousand left surviving in this harsh environment.